To ensure wastewater treatment objectives are met, a lagoon aeration system design must be customized for its specific application.

 1. Not accounting for sludge: Some portion of lagoon sludge is volatile solids.
 This undigested BOD has an oxygen demand.
 In addition, sludge displaces volume, reducing capacity and retention time.
 Check out our blog, How to Perform a Lagoon Sludge Survey, for more on methods of calculating sludge accumulation.

-2. Influent BOD data: This information is sometimes hard to come by because most states don’t require influent BOD reporting.
+2. Missing influent BOD data: This information is sometimes hard to come by because most states don’t require influent BOD reporting.
 The lack of accurate BOD data makes it more difficult to calculate actual aeration requirements.

 3. Unknown conditions: Surprises and upsets are more common with industrial wastewater, but they can happen in municipal facilities, too.
 A surge of dairy wastewater, septage, or even meth lab chemicals poured down the drain can upset a lagoon or kill the bugs completely.